2023 Ryder Cup: Captains

-Both team captains were announced in early 2022; Zach Johnson was named as the U.S. team captain on February 28, and Henrik Stenson as the European team captain on March 15.
+Both team captains were announced in early 2022; Zach Johnson was named as the U.S. team captain on 28 February, and Henrik Stenson as the European team captain on 15 March.
 Stenson was removed from the role in July 2022 due to his decision to join LIV Golf.
 On 1 August 2022, Luke Donald was announced as the new captain of the European team.

 Vice captains

-For the U.S. team, Steve Stricker was named as the first vice-captain.
-On January 17, 2023, Davis Love III was named as the second vice-captain.

 For the European team, Thomas Bjørn and Edoardo Molinari were named by Stenson as vice captains.
 They were retained as vice-captains by Donald.
 In November 2022, Donald named Nicolas Colsaerts as the team's third vice-captain.
+On 2 August 2023, José María Olazábal was named the fourth vice-captain.
+On 16 August 2023, Francesco Molinari was named the fifth and final vice-captain.